Weesam01/Module-12-Challenge/README.md

 Data Splitting: Splitting the dataset into training and testing sets.

-Model Selection: In this case we used Logistic Regression and Resampling.
+Model Selection: In this case, the models we used are Logistic Regression and Resampling.

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

 LogisticRegression: Used for multiclass classification tasks.It models the probability of a certain class and is often interpretable.

 Resampling: Used to address class imbalance issues, ensuring the model is not biased towards the majority class.